Tesla to accept dogecoin as payment for merchandise, says Musk | Business

 Tesla to accept dogecoin as payment for merchandise, says Musk

-Musk did not specify what merchandise, which starts from $50 and goes as high as $1,900, could be bought with dogecoin.
+Musk did not specify what merchandise, whose prices start from $50 and go as high as $1,900, could be bought with dogecoin.
 Tesla sells apparel, 'Giga Texas' belt buckles and mini models of its vehicles as well as quirky limited-edition items such as the 'Cyberwhistle', which is modeled after its much-awaited Cybertruck.
 It recently launched a quad bike 'Cyberquad' for kids, also modeled after the truck.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)